lautomator/my_wiki/readme.md

 # My Wiki

 ## Create wiki pages
-Users create an account, login, and create their own wiki pages.
+Users create an account, login, and author their own wiki pages.

 ## Technical
 The site is authored using Webapp2 (google app engine).